AviatrixSystems/Docs/HowTos/rbac_faq.rst

 |rbac_example_4|

  1. The admin logs in and navigates to Accounts > Account Users > **+Add New**.
  2. The admin adds a user with the User Name "Jennifer," User Email, Password.
-For RBAC Groups, select **admin**.
+For RBAC Groups, the admin selects **admin**.

 Does RBAC support remote authentications?
 ----------------------------------------------------------